expo/expo/docs/pages/eas-metadata/getting-started.md

 ## Update the store config

 Now it's time to edit the **store.config.json** file and customize it to your app needs.
 A complete overview of what can be defined is coming soon.
-In the meantime, you can use the [vscode Expo plugin](https://github.com/expo/vscode-expo) and use the auto-completion.
+In the meantime, you can use the [VSCode Expo plugin](https://github.com/expo/vscode-expo) and use the auto-completion.
 <!-- Disabled due to missing config overview
 You can find all available options for the **store.config.json** in the [store configuration reference](./store-json.md). -->